gnss-sdr/gnss-sdr/README.md

 But what this also means is that non-GPL code cannot use GPL code.
 This means that you cannot modify / use GNSS-SDR, blend it with non-GPL code, and make money with the resulting software.
 You cannot distribute the resulting software under a non-disclosure agreement or contract.
 Distributors under the GPL also grant a license for any of their patents practiced by the software, to practice those patents in GPL software.
 You can sell a device that runs with GNSS-SDR, but if you distribute the code, it has to remain under GPL.

 Publications and Credits
 ========================

 If you use GNSS-SDR to produce a research paper or Thesis, we would appreciate if you reference any of these articles to credit the GNSS-SDR project:

-  * C. Fernández-Prades, J. Arribas, L. Esteve, D. Pubill, P. Closas, [An Open Source Galileo E1 Software Receiver](http://www.cttc.es/publication/an-open-source-galileo-e1-software-receiver/), in Proc. of the 6th ESA Workshop on Satellite Navigation Technologies (NAVITEC 2012), ESTEC, Noordwijk, The Netherlands, Dec.
+  * C. Fern&aacute;ndez-Prades, J. Arribas, L. Esteve, D. Pubill, P. Closas, [An Open Source Galileo E1 Software Receiver](http://www.cttc.es/publication/an-open-source-galileo-e1-software-receiver/), in Proc. of the 6th ESA Workshop on Satellite Navigation Technologies (NAVITEC 2012), ESTEC, Noordwijk, The Netherlands, Dec.
 2012.
-  * J. Arribas, [GNSS Array-based Acquisition: Theory and Implementation](http://theses.eurasip.org/theses/449/gnss-array-based-acquisition-theory-and/), PhD Thesis, Universitat Politècnica de Catalunya, Barcelona, Spain, June 2012.
+  * J. Arribas, [GNSS Array-based Acquisition: Theory and Implementation](http://theses.eurasip.org/theses/449/gnss-array-based-acquisition-theory-and/), PhD Thesis, Universitat Polit&egrave;cnica de Catalunya, Barcelona, Spain, June 2012.
-  * C. Fernández-Prades, J. Arribas,  P. Closas, C. Avilés, and L. Esteve, [GNSS-SDR: an open source tool for researchers and developers](http://www.cttc.es/publication/gnss-sdr-an-open-source-tool-for-researchers-and-developers/), in Proc. of the ION GNSS 2011 Conference, Portland, Oregon, Sept.
+  * C. Fern&aacute;ndez-Prades, J. Arribas,  P. Closas, C. Avil&eacute;s, and L. Esteve, [GNSS-SDR: an open source tool for researchers and developers](http://www.cttc.es/publication/gnss-sdr-an-open-source-tool-for-researchers-and-developers/), in Proc. of the ION GNSS 2011 Conference, Portland, Oregon, Sept.
 19-23, 2011.
-  * C. Fernández-Prades, C. Avilés, L. Esteve, J. Arribas, and P. Closas, [Design patterns for GNSS software receivers](http://www.cttc.es/publication/design-patterns-for-gnss-software-receivers/), in Proc. of the 5th ESA Workshop on Satellite Navigation Technologies (NAVITEC'2010), ESTEC, Noordwijk, The Netherlands, Dec.
+  * C. Fern&aacute;ndez-Prades, C. Avil&eacute;s, L. Esteve, J. Arribas, and P. Closas, [Design patterns for GNSS software receivers](http://www.cttc.es/publication/design-patterns-for-gnss-software-receivers/), in Proc. of the 5th ESA Workshop on Satellite Navigation Technologies (NAVITEC'2010), ESTEC, Noordwijk, The Netherlands, Dec.
 2010.
 DOI:10.1109/NAVITEC.2010.5707981

 For LaTeX users, these are the BibTeX cites for your convenience: